arangodb/docs/3.10/programs-web-interface-cluster.md

   transferred to all available database servers, except the leading DB-Server or an available follower.
 - Move Shard Follower: Click on a follower database of a shard will open a move shard dialog.
 Shards can be transferred to all available database servers, except the leading DB-Server or an available follower.
-- Rebalance Shards: A new DB-Server will not have any shards.
-With the rebalance functionality the cluster will start to rebalance shards including empty DB-Servers.

 Information (collection):

 - Shard
 - Leader (green state: sync is complete)
 - Followers

+### Rebalance Shards

+The rebalance shards section displays a button for rebalancing shards.
+A new DB-Server will not have any shards.
+With the rebalance functionality, the cluster will start to rebalance shards including empty DB-Servers.
+You can specify the maximum number of shards that can be moved in each operation by using the `--cluster.max-number-of-move-shards` flag in arangod (the default value is 10).
+When the button is clicked, the number of scheduled move shards operations is shown, or it is displayed that no move operations have been scheduled if they are not necessary.